Třešť: Sights

 The Church of Saint Martin was founded in the 13th century and is the oldest monument in the town.
-Its current appearance is a result of Baroque reconstructions.
+It has a Romanesque core, but its current appearance is a result of Baroque reconstructions in the second half of the 17th century.

-The Church of Saint Catherine of Siena was founded in the 16th century as a Lutheran church.
-After it was damaged by fire, it was renewed in 1842.
+The Church of Saint Catherine of Siena was founded in the 16th century, originally as a Lutheran church.
+It was built in the Renaissance style with Gothic elements and then rebuilt in the Baroque style in 1777.
+After it was damaged by fire, it was reconstructed in 1824–1842.
+The tower was finished in 1870.

 Třešť Castle was created by reconstruction of a fortress from 1513.
-It has a 15 ha large English style park.
+Originally a Renaissance residence, it was rebuilt in the Baroque style and then to its current Neo-Renaissance appearance in 1860.
+It has a large English style park.
 Nowadays it serves as a hotel.

-The Jewish community is commemorated by the Empire building of the former synagogue from 1824, by the Jewish cemetery founded in the early 18th century, and by the Monument to the Jewish Victims.
+The Jewish community is commemorated by the former synagogue, Jewish cemetery, and Monument to the Jewish Victims.
+The synagogue was built in the Empire style in 1824 and today most of the building houses an art gallery.
+The Jewish cemetery was founded in the second half of the 17th century, but most of the tombstones date from the 18th and 19th centuries.
+The oldest preserved readable tombstone dates from 1705, an there are more than 1,300 preserved tombstones.